dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Use folders to represent child threads, so they can all be rolled up to the top branch easily.

-What does it mean to send
+What does it mean to send a prompt message now ?
+What about pierce to interact with raw isolates ? how will external services update their files ?  maybe with pierce actions or with just PRs ?

 Stories:
 engaging with a bot directly